Copyright © MedHacks 2016

 The Bloomberg Center for Physics and Astronomy at the Johns Hopkins University, Homewood Campus in the center of Baltimore, MD.

-MedHacks is able to offer a limited number of travel grants for participants coming from outside the Baltimore Metropolitan area.
-If you are in need of assistance in attending MedHacks, and live outside the Baltimore area, please send an email to email@example.com.
+MedHacks is able to offer a limited number of travel grants for participants coming from outside the Baltimore Metropolitan area (both international and domestic).
+Participants will be able to apply for a travel reimbursement in the acceptance form.
+Travel reimbursement amounts will be finalized by early September.
+If you have any other questions, please send an email to firstname.lastname@example.org.

 We're always open at email@example.com.
 Send us an email, and we'll help you out :)